Courage is something that we all have deep inside of us.

 Courage doesn’t always roar.
 Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow. — Mary Anne Radmacher

-Proudly I have to say that the work and journey my brother stepped up into is the toughest and most gruelling I have had the honour of seeing unfold in his life.
+Proudly I have to say that the work and journey my brother stepped up into is the toughest and most grueling I have had the honour of seeing unfold in his life.

 Even at work where he would normally jump in the car to get from A to B, he rides on his motorcycle to get around, making use of every opportunity to practice and build his resilience in the saddle.